Clyde T. Ellis

-Clyde Taylor Ellis (December 21, 1908 – February 9, 1980) was an American politician and a U.S. Representative from Arkansas.
+Clyde Taylor Ellis (December 21, 1908 – February 9, 1980) was an American educator, lawyer and politician who served two terms as a U.S. Representative from Arkansas from 1939 to 1943.

 Biography

 Born on a farm near Garfield, Arkansas, Ellis was the son of Cecil Oscar and Minerva Jane Taylor Ellis.
 He attended the public schools of Fayetteville, Arkansas.
 He also attended the University of Arkansas at Fayetteville from which he received a B.S.; the school of law at the same university; as well as George Washington University Law School and American University in Washington, D.C.
 He married Izella Baker on December 20, 1931, and they had two daughters, Patricia Suzanne Ellis Marti and Mary Lynn Ellis Duty.

 Career

 Ellis was a teacher in the rural schools at Garfield, Arkansas in 1927 and 1928; then Superintendent of Schools at Garfield, Arkansas from 1929 to 1934.
 Admitted to the bar in 1933, he commenced practice at Bentonville, Arkansas.
 He served in the State House of Representatives from 1933 to 1935, and as member of the State Senate from 1935 to 1939.
 He was a delegate to the Democrat National Convention in 1940.